What is Fortune-Telling?

 Islamic Ruling on Fortune-Telling

 One of the fundamental concepts of the Quran is that Allah alone knows the unseen.
 No one else has any share in this characteristic of His – not even the prophets, who were only informed of certain matters of the unseen that Allah chose to reveal to them.
 Allah says in the Quran, “Say, ‘None in the heavens and earth knows the unseen except Allah, and they do not perceive when they will be resurrected.’”
-(Quran 27:65) It is hence beyond the scope of human knowledge to predict the future with certainty, as Allah further says, “…And no soul perceives what it will earn tomorrow, and no soul perceives in what land it will die.
+(Al-Naml 27:65) It is hence beyond the scope of human knowledge to predict the future with certainty, as Allah further says, “…And no soul perceives what it will earn tomorrow, and no soul perceives in what land it will die.
 Indeed, Allah is Knowing and Acquainted.”
-(Quran 31:34)
+(Luqman 31:34)

 Difference between Astrology and Astronomy